iptch/2024-fall-architectural-katas/ADR/ADR-007-use-of-external-llms.md

 ## Decision

 - Proposition A: We use external LLMs
-- We need additional fault-tolerance and interoperability: we us a event-driven design for every LLM client in the system:
+- We need additional fault-tolerance and interoperability: we use a event-driven design for every LLM client in the system.

 ## Consequences: